 The I/O subsystem of this console is a truly game changer (if you’ll pardon the pun).
 The interfaces are now controlled by a single module that will take care of security too, I’m talking about Starlet.

-Starlet is just an ARM926ET-S core that is wired up to most of the internal components of this console.
+Starlet is just an ARM926ET-S core wired up to most of the internal components of this console.
 It resides inside Hollywood and contains its own ROM and RAM too, so you can consider it an independent computer running alongside the main CPU.

-This ‘I/O CPU’ is programmed to arbitrate access to different I/O from Broadway, and in doing so it also takes care of security (which decides to whether to allow access or not), this is specially crucial when it comes to granting access to NAND, which is where the main operating system and user data is stored.
+This ‘I/O CPU’ is programmed to arbitrate access to different I/O from Broadway, and in doing so it also takes care of security (which decides to whether to allow access or not), this is specially crucial when it comes to granting access to NAND, which is where the main operating system and user data are stored.

-That being said, Nintendo wired up the I/O in a way that makes use of two AMBA buses:
+Having said that, Nintendo wired up the I/O in a way that makes use of two AMBA buses: